-Interdisciplinary and transdisciplinary project proposals, including proposals which cover several thematic fields, are encouraged.
-International participation to enhance international visibility and knowledge transfer to Austria is welcome.
+Interdisciplinary and transdisciplinary project proposals, including proposals which cover several thematic fields, are encouraged, as well as international participation to enhance the quality of project applications and international visibility and knowledge transfer to Austria

 Research proposals should:

 - identify the research gap they are filling; - clarify any overlaps with previously funded ACRP research (project descriptions can be found on www.klimafonds.gv.at); - show specifically if and how the research addresses the needs of Austrian policymakers and/or the scientific community (usable knowledge); - indicate links to research groups with high competence and relevance to Austrian research and policy needs; - aim at building Austrian research competence in essential areas not yet well established; - address the interdisciplinary dimensions of climate change, as well as scientific uncertainties, in a coherent way; and - link up actively with the international research community by, for example, including foreign researchers if they can make a unique contribution, and delegating Austrian scientists to spend time abroad in the context of international (e.g. EU) network programmes.